filearchitect/blank-files/README.md

 # Blank files

-A collection of minimal valid blank files in various formats for testing and development purposes.
-This is aimed at binary files, not text files.
+A collection of minimal valid blank files in various formats.
+These files will be valid and open in the right software.

+This collection focuses mainly on binary work files, not text-based files.

 ## Categories